 When everyone in the business can access and make edits to data, the situation can easily get out of control.
 There’s no way to enforce security around a manual process.
 We know that many organizations still use Excel spreadsheets to store rebate data which is risky in itself.
 Even if all participants do their best to maintain accuracy, errors are bound to occur.
 If you don’t catch those errors in time you can fall out of compliance.

-By automating manual processes in the cloud, you can improve data security as sensitive information is no longer being passed around the office unguarded.
+By automating manual, financial processes in the cloud, you can improve data security as sensitive information is no longer being passed around the office unguarded.
 All of the rebate data is stored and updated centrally, and finance leaders can control access so that each contributor can only manipulate data entries that are relevant to them.

 Maximize rebate revenue